ConsenSysMesh/linnia-resources/GETTING_STARTED.md

 # Getting started

 Interacting with the linnia requires a connection to the Ethereum network and a storage solution of your choice.
-If you follow this tutorial, you will be able to use the library to store files in IPFS, a decentralized storage solution that the Linnia team strongly recommends.
+If you follow this tutorial, you will be able to use the library to store files in either IPFS, a decentralized storage solution, or AWS S3.

 #### Choosing an Ethereum Network to Use